iBRIDGE: Video-based bridge course to the Master's program in Geophysics as an Open Educational Resource (OER)

-Students can choose the contents of the bridge course individually according to their previous knowledge.
-During the course of the project, a moderated forum also provided support in selecting the contents and offered space for questions.
+Students can select the content of the bridge course individually according to their previous knowledge.
+During the project, a moderated forum also provided support in selecting the content and offered space for questions.

-In cooperation with lecturers from geophysical institutes of other German universities, a collection of digital teaching and learning aids has been established, which contains lecture notes, illustrations, interactive exercises and online teaching material and can be used in future for online modules and other courses.
+In collaboration with lecturers from Geophysical Institutes at other German universities, a collection of digital teaching and learning materials was also created, including lecture notes, illustrations, interactive exercises and online teaching materials, which can be used for online modules and other courses in the future.

-This collection is intended to initiate a long-term networking of geophysical courses of study in Germany.
-In addition, a selection of the instructional videos was also made available via public channels such as YouTube, thus increasing the visibility of the "minor subject" geophysics in the general public.
+This collection is intended to initiate a long-term networking of geophysical degree programs, study programs in Germany.
+In addition, a selection of the teaching videos was also made available via public channels such as YouTube.
+This also increases the visibility of geophysics as a "minor subject" among the general public.

-The Ministry of Science, Research and the Arts supported the project from the Structural Fund "Small Subjects" in Baden-Württemberg from 2016 to the end of 2018 with around 247,000 euros.
+The Baden-Württemberg Ministry of Science, Research, and the Arts supported the project with around 247,000 euros from the "Small Subjects" structural fund in Baden-Württemberg from 2016 to the end of 2018.

-This initiative of the state of Baden-Württemberg supports measures that secure and sustainably strengthen the scientific skills of the "small disciplines" in the long term.
-"Small subjects" are courses of study that only have a few chairs.
-In Germany, 16 courses of study in geophysics are offered.
-Among them is the study program at KIT under the direction of Prof. Andreas Rietbrock and Prof. Thomas Bohlen.
-(Student advisory service: Dr. Ellen Gottschämmer)
+This initiative of the state of Baden-Württemberg promotes measures that secure and sustainably strengthen the scientific expertise of "small subjects" in the long term.
+"Small subjects" are degree programs, study programs with only a few chairs.
+In Germany, 16 degree programs, study programs in geophysics are offered.
+Among them is the degree program, study program at KIT under the direction of Prof. Andreas Rietbrock and Prof. Thomas Bohlen.
+(Academic advising, Student Advisory Service: Dr. Ellen Gottschämmer)

 The project team